Sasha Talks Tech

 For those companies with a little more money to play with, being able to offer your employees a company car can be one of the greatest incentives you can offer.
 By offering someone their own vehicle through the company, you can improve the quality of not just their work but their personal life.
 This can attract employees as well as encouraging them to stay.

-Such an incentive programme is popular in trades that require a lot of vehicle usage such as deliveries, estate agents and taxi firms.
+Such an incentive program is popular in trades that require a lot of vehicle usage such as deliveries, estate agents and taxi firms.
 However, it can also be introduced into other companies, simply for helping staff members commute.

 When providing a business vehicle, you get to choose who pays which expenses such as insurance and fuel.
 Many companies with multiple vehicles will offer insurance themselves by opting for a special business insurance package.
 Fuel cost can often be left up to the employee, however you may still want to ask them to keep onto receipts so that you can take these running costs off their taxes.
 All this requires extra admin, so make sure that you have an accountant you can call upon or someone that is financially savvy that can work out these deductions for you.